Health Benefits of Drinking Hot Water: From Weight Loss to Detox

 Glass of water with fruits (photo: pixabay)

-Our bodies are made up of between 50 and 70% water which is vital to almost every bodily activity, so if we don’t drink enough water, lots of bad stuff can happen to us – fast.
+Did you know that our bodies are made up of between 50 and 70% water which is vital to almost every bodily activity, so if we don’t drink enough water, lots of bad stuff can happen to us – fast.

 Most of us know we can survive 72 hours without water before the body starts to shut down; however, few know about the benefits of drinking hot water and the healthier it can make us.